 Completely re-aided in 2015, after a period where it was strongly discouraged, it is a challenging route recommended for experienced and trained hikers.

-Overcoming numerous passages between grooves, ledge, traverses and rock jumps, all aided with chains in the points more difficult and exposed until reaching the detrital bottom of the valley.
+Overcoming numerous passages between gullies, ledge, traverses and rock jumps, all aided with chains in the points more difficult and exposed until reaching the detrital bottom of the valley.
 A steep grassy slope is replaced with several hairpin bends up to the base of the last rocks which they cite through some chains to Bocchetta del Giardino m.
 2004 (2004 m - 1h 15 'from Rifugio Rosalba - ca 3h 15' total).

 At the Bocchetta del Giardino the Aided Path of the Scarettone Valley ends and there are some opportunities: